Italian sausage mostaccioli is one of my most favorite baked pasta dishes.

 - black pepper

 Preheat your oven to 325°.

 One of the many reasons why I love this recipe, is that it’s fast and minimal prep.
 You could even pull it all together and refrigerate over night and bake the next day.
 This could even be frozen and baked later.

-Start by adding in a pound of both ground beef chuck and Italian sausage with the onions and garlic and cook until the meat has browned and the onions are tender.
+Start by adding in 1 pound of both ground beef chuck and Italian sausage with 1 cup diced yellow onions and 4 cloves minced garlic and cook until the meat has browned and the onions are tender.

 Add in the rest of the ingredients; 2 (14 ounce) cans tomato sauce, 2 tablespoons grated Parmesan cheese, 2 teaspoons Italian seasoning, 1 teaspoon kosher salt, 1/4 tsp red pepper flakes (totally optional), 1/4 teaspoon black pepper and 1/4 teaspoon sugar.

-Stir together until combined and saucy.
+Stir together until combined.
 If you’re looking for a delicious meat sauce, you could stop here (let it simmer for a few) and then pour it over pasta and be done.

-BUT this is a baked pasta dish so while the sauce is simmering for about 15 minutes, I bring a pot of salted water to boil and cook the mostaccioli noodles (aka penne lisce) for 1/2 of the recommended time on the package, and then drain.
+BUT this is a baked pasta dish so while the sauce is simmering for about 15 minutes, I bring a pot of salted water to boil and cook 8 ounces mostaccioli noodles (aka penne lisce) for 1/2 of the recommended time on the package, and then drain.

 Immediately after draining, add them to the pan of sauce and carefully toss together.

-Add half of the noodles and meat sauce into a 9×13 baking dish and top with half the mozzarella.
-Add the rest of the noodles and meat sauce before sprinkling with 2 more tablespoons of Parmesan and then the rest of the grated mozzarella.
-Bing.
-Bang.
-Boom.
+Add half of the noodles and meat sauce into a 9×13 baking dish and top with 1 cup mozzarella.
+And then the rest of the noodles and meat sauce before sprinkling with 2 more tablespoons of Parmesan and then the remaining 1 cup grated mozzarella.